Flarex Side Effects

 Applies to fluorometholone ophthalmic: ophthalmic ointment, ophthalmic suspension

-Along with its needed effects, fluorometholone ophthalmic (the active ingredient contained in Flarex) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by fluorometholone ophthalmic (the active ingredient contained in Flarex).
+In the event that any of these side effects do occur, they may require medical attention.